Click to watch four minute video presentation of the rainfall and temperature forecast for June to Aug 2018.

 Comparison – previous forecast versus actual rainfall

-Maps below compare BOM’s rainfall forecast for March 2018 to May 2018, issued in late February 2018, with actual rainfall deciles recorded over the March-May 2018 period.
+Maps below compare BOM’s rainfall forecast for February 2018 to April 2018, issued in January 2018, with actual rainfall deciles recorded over the Feb-April 2018 period.

 Scroll between images below: